pubnub/pubnub-mcp-server/resources/sdk_docs/python_publish-and-subscribe.md

 # Publish/Subscribe API for Python SDK

-PubNub publishes and delivers messages to subscribers with low latency.
-Use synchronous or asynchronous execution patterns.
+Use PubNub to publish and subscribe to real-time messages.
+For conceptual guidance, see Connection Management and Publish Messages.

 ##### Request execution and return values

-- `.sync()` returns an `Envelope` with:
+- Synchronous: `.sync()` returns an `Envelope` with:
   - `Envelope.result` (type varies by API)
   - `Envelope.status` (`PnStatus`)